TiagoTostas/ASI_MasterThesis2020/README.md

-### Heart Rate Monitoring in Sports
+### ASI - Heart Rate Monitoring in Sports

 ## FieldWiz Dataset
 These acquisitions can be used for further evaluation of the ECG signal quality with different acquisition settings: 1) Fieldwiz + Belt; 2) FieldWiz + Shirt Version 1; 3) FieldWiz + Shirt Version 2 and 4) Admos Live.
 The metadata relevant to each recording can be found in the header file.

-These can be further be used for evaluation of additional algorithms or validate the results in this thesis.
+These can be further be used for evaluation of additional algorithms or validate the results of this thesis.

 * Activities: